Renting a Room in a Home – Things to Think About

 The tenant gets the smaller room and has to walk through the hall to get to the bathroom.
 But if you want to maximize your rental income, you might want to think about renting your master bedroom instead.
 If you rent the master bedroom and it has an attached bathroom, you can charge more rent – sometimes a lot more rent.

-You may be fortunate enough to have a basement that includes a bedroom and a bathroom – maybe even a kitchenette.
+You may be fortunate enough to have a basement containing a bedroom and a bathroom – maybe even a kitchenette.
 If this is the case, you can rent the whole basement as an apartment if you like.
 This is especially true if the basement has a separate entrance.

 Ultimately, you will need to decide if your comfort is worth more than the rent you could make.
 If you want to get the most rent, offer the best room in the house.
 But if you don’t want to sacrifice your comfort for more money, that’s ok, too.
 It’s your house, after all.

 If you live in a single-family home and happen to have an in-law apartment, renting it out to someone who is not related could be illegal.
 Doing so could violate local zoning by-laws.

 Having a multi-family is not the same thing as having an in-law.
-In many communities, there are people that try to skirt the laws and rent out their homes to multiple people.
+In many communities, some people try to skirt the laws and rent out their homes to multiple people.

 There are options for listing your room for rent that offer more customization and screening options than the standard Craigslist ad.
 The following platforms offer listing rooms that help you connect with potential tenants that have similar lifestyles and habits to yours.

 They are kind of like online dating sites.
-You answer a bunch of questions about what you like and don’t like, and potential tenants do the same.
+You answer many questions about what you like and don’t like, and potential tenants do the same.
 Then, the platform connects you with those that responded to questions in ways that indicated they share a lot of your preferences.